chengning-zhang/Simple-TAN-and-Ensemble-TAN/README.md

 However, there is no generally accepted method to partition the supports and it makes the learning procedure of TAN more complicated.
 Furthermore, this estimator converges to true MI only when the sample size goes to infinity and all bin sizes goes to zero, which is hardly true in reality.

 In summary, using conditional mutual information to investigate the interdependence among attributes would not gurantee it learns the true relationship among attributes and it can be tedious and computationally intensive.
+This is where the contact matrix comes in, because the contact matrix potentially shows the "inherent" interdependence among atrributes, whereas conditional mutual information tries to achieve the same goal in a data-driven manner.
+Therefore, if contact matrix is used directly to build the tree structure in the Bayesian network, then the most computationally intensive step in TAN can be omitted.

+bayeisan view, prior.

 ### Simpler TAN